 After applying all procedures for non-response adjustment and calibration, all sub-samples (rotation groups) were combined together.
 Each sub-sample separately represented all population of the country.
 To combine all sub-samples all weights were multiplied an appropriate scaling factor.
-The scaling factor used was 1/6 for 2020 as there were 6 rotation groups in the panel.
+The scaling factor used was 1/6 as there were 6 rotation groups in the panel.

 Final cross-sectional weights

 Calibration of all rotation groups to current population.

 After successfully applying all the procedures the weights were calibrated to the population as of 31.12.2020.
 The following variables on individual and household level were used for calibration: